ldenti/backwardMEM/README.md

 # backwardMEM
+## A tool for computing maximal exact matches

-Porting of backwardMEM by Ohlebusch *et al.* to sdsl-lite (the original source can be found [here](https://www.uni-ulm.de/in/theo/research/seqana/)).
+Porting of *backwardMEM* by Ohlebusch *et al.* to sdsl-lite (the original source can be found [here](https://www.uni-ulm.de/in/theo/research/seqana/)).

+*backwardMEM* is a tool for computing Maximal Exact Matches between two strings.

 Tested with gcc version 5.4.0 and 5.4.1